OMDUBEY21/tiaa_hackathon/README.md

 # RetireWise
 https://github.com/leygen02/tiaa_hackathon

-RetireWise, an innovative WhatsApp chatbot, is designed to effortlessly address a wide range of retirement-related inquiries.
-Additionally, users can conveniently manage their profiles and access an intuitive admin panel through the accompanying website.
+RetireWise, an innovative WhatsApp chatbot, is designed to effortlessly address a wide range of retirement-related quiries.
+Additionally, users can conveniently manage their profiles and client can access an intuitive admin panel through the accompanying website.

-Demo Website (ChatBot can be accessed from the website) :-

 # ChatBot